kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 These questions may influence framework and library design.
 The platform that is easiest to automate may become the platform with the highest organizational leverage.

-## Private Modules Should Follow the Same Principles
+## Private Modules Should Follow the Same Principles { #private-modules-principles }

 Even in Kora, teams can destroy agent friendliness by building opaque internal modules.
 For example: